<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Train

 The train will take you from Krakow to Oswiecim, the town just a couple of kilometers away from Auschwitz.
-The ride by train will take about a 1.5-2 hours, but only costs you 9 PLN for each way.
+The ride by train will take about 1-1.5 hours and will cost about 15-20 PLN each way.
 It leaves from the main railway station in Krakow once every hour or two.
 Use this website to check the schedule.
 You can either purchase your ticket at one of the stationary ticket offices or online.
-After arriving in Oswiecim, you can jump on a bus for 2,7 PLN or make the 25 minute walk to the camp yourselves.
+After arriving in Oswiecim, you can jump on a bus or make the 25 minute walk to the camp yourselves.
 The local buses that stop at Auschwitz are numbers 24-29.

 Bus

 This is the recommended way to travel if your group is going on their own.
 The buses leave for Oswiecim from the main bus station in Krakow (Kraków MDA, ul.
 Bosacka 18).
 Just make sure you get on one going straight to Auschwitz!
 The ride by bus will take about 1.5 hours.
-The price is 12-15 PLN, and tickets can be purchased from the bus driver.
+You'll want to have cash as tickets can be purchased from the bus driver.
 Use this website to check the schedule

 ILP Europe